Darkelf-Labs/Darkelf-Docs/Darkelf-Shadow-7.0.7-2026-Privacy-Browser-Technical-Report.md

 -   session-only challenge permissions;
 -   targeted compatibility-resource exceptions;
 -   improved cross-origin resource handling;
--   reduced broken images and logos;
 -   improved script and XHR/fetch compatibility;
--   better handling of embedded resources;
--   reduced unnecessary synchronous processing of static assets;
+-   reduced synchronous filtering work on resource-heavy pages;
--   faster network-rule termination;
--   reduced request-logging overhead; and
+-   improved Microsoft / Outlook compatibility; and
--   improved CAPTCHA/challenge reliability.
+-   continued CAPTCHA/challenge reliability.

 The objective is not to weaken Darkelf's blocker.
 It is to make the blocker **more precise**.

 ------------------------------------------------------------------------

-## 9. Compatibility Philosophy
+## 10. Compatibility Philosophy

 Brave, LibreWolf and Shadow all face the same fundamental privacy-browser problem: